 We store data in redundant ways at multiple locations: in our stack partners’ data centers and elsewhere.
 In the event of a breach or a system malfunction, we have well-tested backup and restoration procedures, which allow recovery from a major disaster.
 All data is automatically and continuously backed up.
 Our team is alerted if this system ever fails.
 We review and fully test backups at least every 90 days to confirm that our processes and tools work as expected.

-For all privacy-, user-, compliance-, and security-related questions, please contact us using this information:
+For all privacy-, user-, compliance-, and security-related questions, or to request a copy of Confection’s emergency response plan, please contact us using this information:

 PO Box 2859